 In early December 2016, I took this flight as the first of a two-segment journey from Houston to Johannesburg via Doha.

-This cabin and product is the same one that Qatar Airways offers on its flights to Doha from Melbourne (until it switches to the Airbus A380 from June 2017) and Perth.
+This cabin and product is the same one that Qatar Airways offers on its flights to Doha from Perth and Canberra via Sydney (from February 2018).

 Using Qantas Points and Asia Miles for Qatar Business Class

 We have an extensive guide to using a range of points currencies for Qatar Airways flights to and from Australia, so we won’t go over this in too much detail here.

 Qatar’s hub in Doha is well positioned for flights from Australia connecting to Northern Europe, East Coast USA and northern Africa.

 The key redemption partners for Qatar are the aforementioned Qantas Points and Asia Miles, with American Airlines’ AAdvantage remaining the primary option for purchasing miles for decent value oneworld airline redemptions.